-Firefight Mode, Halo: Reach's co-operative wave-based survival mode, has been replaced with a new mission-based mode called "Spartan Ops", which are episodic co-operative campaigns (split into ten weekly "episodes" per "season", each episode split into five missions, or "chapters").
+Firefight Mode, Halo: Reach's co-operative wave-based survival mode, has been replaced with a new mission-based mode called "Spartan Ops", which are episodic co-operative campaigns (split into ten "episodes", with each episode split into five missions, or "chapters").

 Each episode includes its own pre-cinematic dealing with the crew of the UNSC Infinity, six months after the events of the main campaign, as they unlock the mysteries of the planet Requiem (with help from infamous scientist Dr. Catherine Halsey) while fighting off both the Storm Covenant (led by Sangheili shipmaster Jul 'Mdama) and rogue Promethean A.I.
 These cinematics also deal with a group of SPARTAN-IV soldiers known as Fireteam Majestic.
 Up to four players (each with their custom SPARTAN-IV and custom loadouts) team up on each mission as Fireteam Crimson, as they clear waves of enemies and fulfill objectives (in custom levels, in sectioned-off parts of Campaign levels, and in certain War Games levels).